USCbiostats/xrnet/README.md

 ext <- hierr::ext
 ```

-To fit a linear hierarchical regularized regression model, you can use the `hierr` function.
+To fit a linear hierarchical regularized regression model, you can use the main `hierr` function.
 At a minimum, you must specify the predictor matrix (x), outcome variable (y), external data matrix (ext), and outcome distribution.
 By default, a ridge penalty is applied to the predictors and a lasso penalty is applied to the external data.

 ```R
 hierr_model <- hierr(x = x, y = y, external = ext, family = "gaussian")